 Another way to prevent wood floor cupping is by taking care of any spills and leaks promptly.
 Spills are easy to take care of – simply wipe your floors clean as soon as the spill occurs.
 Leaks can be problematic, though, as they can go on for a long time undetected.
 Try to monitor your sink, bath, and other water fixtures regularly.
 Ensure that you repair, or call in a professional, as soon as you notice a potential leak in your plumbing system.
 This will help in keeping your wood floors safe from potential cupping.

 Finally, take special care whenever you clean your wood floors.
 Using proper cleaning techniques is essential when trying to prevent wood floor cupping from occurring.
 Don’t use a wet mop, or an excessive amount of water, when cleaning your floor.
 Dust your floor regularly with a dry dust mop – and when you need a deeper clean, opt for a hardwood flooring cleaner specially formulated for your particular type of wood flooring.

 What if I Notice?

 If you see cupping on your wood floors, then it is important to hire a professional to analyze and work towards fixing it.
 Wood floor cupping can happen from everyday items in your home, such as refrigerators, ice makers or toilets leaking.
 Also, if the humidity in the house is higher or lower than when the wood floors were acclimated at the time of installation, then cupping can occur.
-Cupping also happens most in our current season of winter.
+Cupping happens most during the winter.
 This is due to the rapid moisture level changes.